finiks6/ai_study_app/README.md

 - `PORT` – Port number for the HTTP server.
 - `DB_FILE` – Path to the SQLite database file.
 - `SESSION_SECRET` – Secret used to sign the session ID cookie.
+- `HF_API_KEY` – (optional) Hugging Face Inference API key.
+If omitted, the server falls back to a free Jina AI summarization API and, if external requests fail, uses a simple built‑in algorithm to generate summaries.

 ## Testing